Maggie Greene: Season 11

-The Walking Dead: Dead City
+Dead City

-Following the conclusion of the main series Maggie along with Negan would find themselves in New York City.

-Season 1
+Several years after the end of The Walking Dead, Maggie seeks out the help of Negan, revealing that Hershel has been kidnapped and taken to a walker-infested Manhattan by a man known only as the Croat.
+In the years since the defeat of Pamela Milton and Lance Hornsby, Maggie has been forced to abandon the original Hilltop due to the damage from the Whisperers ultimately being too severe to repair, instead relocating the community to a rural factory complex in either New York or New Jersey.
+This new Hilltop was raided by the Croat who Maggie had recognized as a former Savior from his use of Savior tactics and, in particular, the whistle that the Saviors used to intimidate their victims.
+The two agree to a deal where Maggie will allow Negan's young companion Ginny to live at the Hilltop in exchange for his help.
+With the kidnapping of her son and her reunion and reluctant alliance with her husband's killer, Maggie is forced to deal with a resurgence of trauma over Glenn's death, particularly as Negan has reverted back to many of his old ways.
+However, she also starts to see previous events from the perspective of Negan and the Saviors that he was protecting as Maggie learns more about the Croat's past as one of Negan's first Saviors and ends up on the other side of Negan's protective and occasionally murderous charisma.

 Development

 Lauren Cohan was officially announced as being cast in June 2011, along with co-stars Scott Wilson and Pruitt Taylor Vince.
 She was promoted to series regular starting with the third season.
 She was the top billed female actress on the show as of season four, until her departure in season nine.

 Salary dispute

 At the conclusion of the eighth season, Cohan finished her contract on The Walking Dead as a series regular.
 It was later reported Cohan had not reached an agreement to sign on for season 9 as a main cast member due to a pay dispute, as she demanded an enhanced salary closer to her male co-stars Andrew Lincoln and Norman Reedus.
 AMC refused, and Cohan began making herself available for TV pilots.
 She booked the role of CIA operative Francesca "Frankie" Trowbridge in the ABC pilot Whiskey Cavalier, co-starring with Scott Foley.
 It was later confirmed she had reached an agreement to appear in season 9 under a limited capacity of 6 episodes in the first half of season 9.
 Later, it was confirmed Whiskey Cavalier was picked up to series; the show was cancelled after one season.
-Cohan was confirmed to return to The Walking Dead as a series regular for its eleventh season, after her recurring role in the second half of the tenth season.
+Cohan was confirmed to return to The Walking Dead as a series regular for its eleventh and final season, after her recurring role in the second half of the tenth season.